CAASPP—California Assessment of Student Performance and Progress

 The Smarter Balanced assessment system is a valid, fair, and reliable approach to student assessment that provide educators, students, and parents meaningful results with actionable data to help students succeed.

 The Summative Assessments, or end-of-year tests, determine students’ progress toward college and career readiness in English language arts/literacy and math.
-These are given in the spring of each school year and consist of two parts: a computer adaptive test and a performance task.
+These are given in the spring of each school year to students in 7th, 8th and 11th grade and consist of two parts: a computer adaptive test and a performance task.

 The summative assessments: